MicrosoftDocs/CommunityToolkit/docs/maui/index.md

 [maui-url]: /dotnet/maui/ "Microsoft .NET MAUI documentation"

+## Supported versions

+The .NET MAUI Community Toolkit supports the platforms and minimum versions that [.NET MAUI supports](/dotnet/maui/supported-platforms).

 ## [Get started][get-started]

 Follow the [Getting started guide][get-started] to install the **CommunityToolkit.Maui** NuGet packages into your existing or new [.NET MAUI][maui-url] projects.